Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

-\begin{framed} \begin{theorem}[Achievability] $\pi^{\textsf{MMW}}$ is a $2$-approximation scheduling policy for \begin{enumerate} \item stationary users in a single cell with arbitrary success probabilities $\{p_i, 1 \leq i \leq N\}$ and \item statistically identical users with i.i.d. uniform mobility (\emph{i.e., when} $p_i=p_j, \psi_{ij}=\frac{1}{M}, \forall i,j$ and the r.v.s $\bm{C}_i(t)$'s are independent across time). \end{enumerate} \end{theorem} \end{framed} Note that scenarios (1) and (2) represent two extreme ends of the user mobility landscape.
-Scenario (1) corresponds to zero mobility, and scenario (2) corresponds to infinite mobility, which has been considered earlier in \cite{neely2005capacity}. \begin{IEEEproof} Let the scheduling decisions at slot $t$ be denoted by the binary control vector $\bm{\mu}(t) \in \{0,1\}^N$, where $\mu_i(t)=1$ if and only if the following two conditions hold simultaneously: (1) $C_i(t)=j$, \emph{i.e.,} the $i$\textsuperscript{th} user is within the coverage area of the $j$\textsuperscript{th} BS at slot $t$, for some $1 \leq j \leq M$, and (2) $\textrm{BS}_j$ schedules a packet transmission to the $i$\textsuperscript{th} user at time $t$.
+\begin{framed} \begin{theorem}[Achievability] $\pi^{\textsf{MMW}}$ is a $2$-approximation scheduling policy for the following two scenarios: \begin{enumerate} \item static users located in a common cell \item statistically identical users with i.i.d. uniform mobility. \end{enumerate} \end{theorem} \end{framed} Note that scenarios (1) and (2) represent two extreme ends of the user mobility landscape.
+Scenario (1) corresponds to zero mobility, whereas scenario (2) corresponds to an infinite mobility model in the limit.
+In our notations, the second scenario is characterized by $p_i=p, \forall 1\leq i \leq N$, $\psi_{ij}=\frac{1}{M}, \forall 1\leq i\leq N, 1\leq j \leq M,$ such that the cell occupancy random variables $\bm{C}_i(t)$'s are independent across time.
+The i.i.d. mobility model has been considered earlier in \cite{neely2005capacity} in connection with characterizing the capacity and delay tradeoffs in wireless networks. \begin{IEEEproof} Let the scheduling decisions at slot $t$ be denoted by the binary control vector $\bm{\mu}(t) \in \{0,1\}^N$, where $\mu_i(t)=1$ if and only if the following two conditions hold simultaneously: (1) $C_i(t)=j$, \emph{i.e.,} the $i$\textsuperscript{th} user is within the coverage area of the $j$\textsuperscript{th} BS at slot $t$, for some $1 \leq j \leq M$, and (2) $\textrm{BS}_j$ schedules a packet transmission to the $i$\textsuperscript{th} user at time $t$.
 Since a BS can schedule only one transmission per slot to a user in its coverage area, the control vector must satisfy the following constraint:

-For performance analysis, we consider the following Lyapunov function, which is linear in the ages of the users:
+For performance analysis, we consider the following linear Lyapunov function:

-The above linear Lyapunov function should be compared with the quadratic Lyapunov function used in \cite{kadota2018scheduling}.
-The conditional transition probabilities for the age of the $i$\textsuperscript{th} user may be written as follows:
+The above linear Lyapunov function should be contrasted with the quadratic Lyapunov function used in \cite{kadota2018scheduling}.
+The conditional transition probabilities for the age of the $i$\textsuperscript{th} user may be expressed as follows (see Figure \ref{event_sequence}):

-where the first conditional probability corresponds to the event $S_i$ when the $i$\textsuperscript{th} user was scheduled and the packet transmission was successful, and the second equation gives the conditional probability of the complement event $S_i^c$.
+where the first conditional probability corresponds to the event $\mathcal{E}_i(t)$ where the $i$\textsuperscript{th} user was scheduled at slot $t$ and the packet transmission was successful, and the second equation corresponds to the complement of the previous event.
 Hence, for each user $i \in [N]$, we have:

-From the equation above, we can evaluate the one-step conditional drift as follows:
+From the above equation, we can evaluate the one-step conditional drift of the Lyapunov function $L(\cdot)$ as follows: